mauro3/Traits.jl/README.md

 backwards compatibility as I move on.
 Please try it out and give me feedback, issues or pull requests!

+Update April 2016: I will not have much time to work on this in the near-ish future and it will be a low priority for me to update Traits.jl once Julia 0.5 is out.

 # Syntax
 The source of below examples is in `examples/ex2.jl`.
 Most of the important functions are documented and will respond to `?` in the REPL.